NivasanV/Docker/2_Containerization/ReadMe.txt

 6.docker image build -t alika-hello-world-java .
                         This command is use for Creating an image of Dockerfile :
-			( -t is a tag-->user definedand following name is also user defined)
+			( -t is a tag-->user definedand following name is also user defined).